WhatsAppCall

 Stiff or loose tap handles

-Stiff handles can point to cartridge wear, spindle problems, scale buildup or internal corrosion.
-Loose handles may need securing but can also hide worn internals.
+Stiff handles can point to scale buildup, cartridge wear, spindle problems, corrosion or pressure-related strain.
+Loose handles may need securing, but can also hide worn internals.
+A repair should check whether the handle screw, spline, cartridge stem and closing mechanism are all sound before the tap is returned to service.

-What to look for: Handles that grind, wobble, turn too far or do not control water smoothly.
+What to look for: Handles that grind, wobble, turn too far, stick halfway or do not control water smoothly.

 Helpful hint: A handle problem that returns quickly often means the internal control part is failing.